Hunterdii/GeeksforGeeks-POTD/November 2024 GFG SOLUTION/07(Nov) Split array in three equal sum subarrays.md

 # *07. Split Array in Three Equal Sum Subarrays*

+> **🚨 Note:** Apologies to previous visitors who may have encountered an incorrect solution.
+The solution has been fully resolved and updated according to the problem requirements.

 The problem can be found at the following link: [Problem Link](https://www.geeksforgeeks.org/problems/split-array-in-three-equal-sum-subarrays/1)

 ## Problem Description